 During this program, I will:

-- teach monthly video classes on advanced writing and industry topics, with occasional agent and editor guest speakers
+teach monthly video classes on advanced writing and industry topics, with occasional agent, editor, and publicist guest speakers

-- edit your queries and pages in monthly classes so you can see what editors look for line by line, and you can ask questions as I go
+edit your queries, outlines, and pages in monthly workshops so you can see what editors look for line by line, and you can ask questions as I go

 So what does it cost?

-$50 per month through a recurring Paypal payment.
-For that $50, you gain access to everything—no tiers or restrictions, no extra costs.
+$60 per month for tier 1 or $175 per month for tier 2 through a recurring Paypal payment—no extra costs for anything.
 You can participate for whatever length of time you like—one month, three months, a year, whatever works for you.
-The price may increase after launch for new subscribers-- but not for those who signed up under that price.
+The price may increase yearly for new subscribers-- but not for those who signed up under that price.
 The price at which you enroll will remain your rate for the duration of your subscription.
 (If you are a marginalized writer and the cost is prohibitive for you, please apply anyway, as sponsorships are occasionally available and you can be placed on a waiting list.)

 Video classes taught by agents or editors from other sources are commonly priced at $50-$100 each.
-Query critiques from an industry professional are typically $25-$50+ each, while edits of a synopsis run $50-$80+.
+Query critiques from an industry professional are typically $25-$50+ each, while edits of a synopsis run $50-$80+, and and edits are often thousands of dollars.
 Personalized advice and career planning from industry experts is typically only available at conferences, which costs hundreds to thousands of dollars to attend, and that’s for one-time access.
 What this program provides would cost hundreds of dollars, possibly thousands, to buy piece by piece.

 Note: if you would like to sponsor a marginalized writer, you may do so through 3-month, 6-month, or year-long prepaid sponsorships, or else as an open-ended sponsorship.
 If you are interested providing a sponsorship, please reach out through my contact form and I will be happy to discuss this with you.